-Book a 3-day, 2-night Land to Sea Culinary Immersion Package, led by Executive Chef Bernard Ibarra.
+Book a three-day, two-night Land to Sea Culinary Immersion Package, led by Executive Chef Bernard Ibarra.
 You'll set out on a whale-watching picnic, complete with sea beans to nibble (sea beans are seeds and fruits that drift in the ocean), then travel to Catalina View Gardens to pick fresh produce, discuss seasonings, see honeybee hives and have a cooking lesson.
 Packages are designed for couples and include a choice of a sea salt or cheese making workshop; a pastry and liquor pairing; a “Farm-to-Terranea” lunch from the Catalina kitchen and dinner with wine.

 National Treasure Journey at Regent Taipei, Taipei, Taiwan

 The Regent Taipei's National Treasure Journey is a package that gives you a taste of both Taiwan's cuisine and the culture.
 It features a National Treasure Dinner Feast for two, at Silks Palace, at the National Palace Museum.
-Guests are served a 9-course meal of Chinese/Taiwanese dishes inspired by museum artifacts, like Jadeite Cabbage.
+Guests are served a nine-course meal of Chinese/Taiwanese dishes inspired by museum artifacts, like Jadeite Cabbage.
 After dinner, you've invited to a custard pie baking workshop.

 Dietary restrictions?
 No worries.
 One Aldwych, a luxury hotel in London’s Covent Garden, hosts gluten and dairy-free master classes with Executive Chef Dominic Teague.
 Demonstrations and cooking sessions take place in the state-of-the-art kitchen at Indigo, the hotel restaurant.
 Guests learn to prepare lamb rump, smoked eggplant, citrus fruit and avocado salad, and more.
 Classes end on a sweet note, with instructions on making chocolate mousse and honeycomb and almond milk ice cream.
-Students also enjoy a 3-course dinner with pairing wines, coffee and petite fours, and everyone goes home with a One Aldwych apron and recipe cards.
+Students also enjoy a three-course dinner with pairing wines, coffee and petite fours, and everyone goes home with a One Aldwych apron and recipe cards.

 Each guest who enrolls in a White Barn Inn private cooking class also goes home with an exclusive apron from the resort.
 Executive Chef Derek Bissonette welcomes guests into the kitchen, where they work alongside his staff to prepare award-winning dishes for the Inn's evening menu.
 The classes run about two hours.
 Add a four-course dinner, if you wish, for an additional fee.